syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 ## Adding single control

-The controls with single-line visual structure like combo box, text box and button can be added directtly to the command bar instance.
-This can be done via adding the required control vai the `Controls` property of the command bar.
+The controls with single-line visual structure like combo box, text box and button can be added directly to the command bar instance.
+This can be done via adding the required control via the `Controls` property of the command bar.
 In the below code snippet a text box control with key properties defined is being added to the command bar.

 {% tabs %}